This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 Take some cash out of the house using either a home equity loan (HEL) or a home equity line of credit (HELOC).

+If you don’t sell your house, the only other way to get at the equity is to borrow against it.
 The benefit is obvious: you can use the equity for any purpose.
 The main drawback also becomes apparent: you’re drawing down equity while also making monthly payments.

 I’m not crazy about the idea of taking on debt, especially if you have a paid-for house, but I’m not too fond of the idea of using retirement savings (and paying the taxes on them) either.
+The right choice depends on your specific situation, your tax bracket, your available liquid savings, current interest rates, and how quickly you can pay back borrowed funds.

 There are two main ways to borrow against your home: a home equity loan (HEL) or a home equity line of credit (HELOC), and they differ in some critical ways.